 He cocked his head and said, “Eh…”

 He replied, “I’m gonna keep going.
 Drop dead onstage.”

 I said, “Okay, then.”
 And swung around and sat on his chair with him and took this selfie.
 I love his sweet and open expression here.

-Everyone stayed for some chit chat and photos, but we were all conscious of overtaxing him, and didn’t stay overlong.
+Everyone stayed for some chit chat and photos, but we were all conscious of overtaxing him and didn’t stay overlong.
 Before we left I looked deeply in his eyes and said, “I love you, Lem.
 Take care of yourself.”
 I worried afterward that I was too heavy in that goodbye, my demeanor too indicative of fear about his health instead of upbeat and encouraging.
-But it was how I felt at the moment and he knew it anyway.
+But that was how I felt at the moment and it wasn’t a surprise to him anyway.

 Lemmy always saw through the “badass” trappings I put forth and understood a deeper truth.
 He gave me the original mock up of the 1916 CD cover (sent to him for approval before it went to print) and wrote on it, “To the Slut who is not, from one original to another.
 Love, Lemmy.”
 It’s framed and hangs over my bed.

 This is a story that only my band and a handful of those closest know.
 I’m telling it now to illustrate the kind of person he was and why he meant so much to me personally.